gboehl/dynare/doc/manual/source/the-model-file.rst

            ``0``

-               Newton method to solve simultaneously all the equations for every period, using sparse matrices (Default).
+               Use a Newton algorithm with a direct sparse LU solver at each iteration, applied on the stacked system of all the equations at every period (Default).

            ``1``